emicklei/melrose/README.md

 Note sequences in your program can be changed while playing which makes it possible to even use it for live performance.
 For the best experience, use the `melrōse` together with the Visual Studio Code Plugin for Melrōse.

 Read the [documentation](https://emicklei.github.io/melrose/) on how to use `melrōse`.

-Download an installation from [Quickstart in Mac OSX](https://emicklei.github.io/melrose/garageband.html).

 ### Status